-This is also a perfect make ahead stuffing recipe, which makes life a whole lot easier around the holidays.
+Yes!
+This is a perfect make ahead recipe for the holidays, which makes life a whole lot easier.
 Getting as much food prepped ahead of time is the best way to do it.

 Look at all that crispy cornbread and sausage going on in there.
 I’m telling you, this Spicy Sausage Cornbread Dressing is the perfect combination of sweet and spicy.
 But not too spicy, it’s very kid friendly, no worries there.